 Ultimately, we strive to create a place where people love to be.
 A place that values its history, but looks forward, ready for the future.

-The organization went through ups and downs and more or less active periods.
-Some key things that MSJ or DJA have been instrumental in developing have been Main Street Streetscaping (circa 2005) and managing Third Thursday as it grew from an indoor art walk event to a street festival.
+The organization has been through ups and downs and more or less active periods.
+Some key things that Main Street Joplin or Downtown Joplin Alliance has been instrumental in is Main Street streetscaping (circa 2005) and managing Third Thursday as it grew from an indoor art walk event to a street festival.
 Incredibly, in 2008 when Third Thursday was started, the downtown core was 75% vacant!
 In 2017, during its 10th season, the downtown vacancy was at 7%!

 MAIN STREET PROGRAM